 Additionally, in 2007, seedlings from the Wardholme tree were planted at the Santa Barbara Botanical Garden at the Hill Campus in Carpinteria.

 And finally, in 2011, the tree suffered a massive branch failure.
 Because of how tall and thin the tree is, the tree service company deemed it too dangerous to use a bucket truck to trim it.

-The company in charge of this task, Bartlett Tree Experts, had a specially trained crew climb up the tree to not only trim it but also to adjust the cable riggings which stabilize the tree.
+The company in charge of this task, Bartlett Tree Experts, had a specially trained crew climb up the tree to trim it and adjust the cable riggings that stabilize the tree.

 Ok, that is all I have.

 Thanks for making it this far!
-I hope you enjoyed this incredible tree as much as I do.
+I hope you enjoyed this incredible tree as much as I did.

-Please check back soon, as I will be continuing our Central California Coast exploration by sharing with you our experience over at Surf Beach in Lompoc.
-We did not see any great white sharks, but I do, like always, have many photos to share!
+Please check back soon, as I will continue our Central California Coast exploration by sharing with you our experience at Surf Beach in Lompoc.
+We did not see any great white sharks, but I always have many photos to share!